Unique-Divine/Unique-Divine.github.io/astrowind/src/components/index.md

 ## Popular Articles

 - [Advice on How to Take Advice (Including Mine)](/japanese/02-advice-how-to-take-advice)
-- [Coding Guides](/code): I code *a lot*.
-And sometimes, I document parts of that process better than an AI model, focusing only on what's useful for reference, learning, or solving specific problems.
+- [Coding Guides](/code): I code _a lot_.
+This page links to my notes and guide on things I've found most useful for learning, daily reference, and solving specific problems.